 Last month in a What We’re Reading post we linked to an article about the Poplar Grove plantation in Maryland where documents from as far back as the 1600s had been found in attics and other buildings.
-Researchers, with support from the Maryland State Archives and the C.V.
-Starr Center for the Study of the American Experience at Washington College, have descended on Poplar Grove to sort through the papers and unearth the rich history they contain.
-And while there’s much to go through, they’re taking the time to share some of the most interesting finds on the Poplar Grove Project blog.
+While there’s much to go through, researchers are taking the time to share some of the most interesting finds on the Poplar Grove Project blog.

-The Curriculum and Training Committee of the National Council on Public History (NCPH) has posted draft best practices recommendations for public history education on the NCPH web site, including recommended best practices for (please note these are all PDFs) MA programs in public history, graduate certificate programs, undergraduate public history programs, and public history internships.
+The Curriculum and Training Committee of the National Council on Public History (NCPH) has posted draft best practices recommendations for public history education on the NCPH web site, including recommended best practices for MA programs in public history, graduate certificate programs, undergraduate public history programs, and public history internships.

 On Wednesday, March 12, the Civil War Preservation Trust (CWPT) hosted a news conference to release its annual report on the ten most endangered Civil War battlefields.